joshbuddy/spoiler-alert/README.md

 $('spoiler, .spoiler').spoilerAlert({max: 10, partial: 4})
 ```

 Have fun!
-Play with it! (but don't go over 10 .. this plugin explicitly does not go to 11)
+Play with it!

 ## Demo